 - Place dried porcini mushrooms with 5 cups boiling water.
 Cover with a plate on top and set aside.

 - In a large wok or soup pot, drizzle in e.v.o. oil, enough to cover the bottom of the pan or pot.
 Toss in onions and garlic and cook till softened.
+Season with salt, pepper and paprika.
 Cook on medium to high heat for 5 minutes.

 - Add in the butter and chili flakes and stir.